peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-24 Heal Me With Poison.md

 - Captain Minksi tries teach everyone a new sea shanty and orders Tony with his "shrill doll voice" to do the high parts
 	- He tries to do the lowest voice he can manage
 - The party manages to put a good distance from the temple
 	- As they travel, Captain Minksi and Tony notice damage to the hull.
-Tony tries to cast Mending on it, but there's larger parts of damage that can't be fixed, and more complex damage that may immediately need a boatswain's touch.
+Tony tries to cast Mending on it, but there's larger parts of damage that can't be fixed, and more complex damage that may need a boatswain's touch.
 The boat won't immediately be sink, but they are slowed down
 - Reed feeds Muddy some fish guts from her hand, and he takes it more gently and doesn't hurt her for the first time
 	- Reed is concerned and says, "Muddy, are you okay?
 You don't seem as hungry as usual"
 	- Captain Minksi says, "He's finally starting to like you," and Reed frowns and responds, "Finally?"